Art in the United States

 Theresa Bernstein’s parents were from Vienna, but she was born and studied art in Philadelphia, exhibiting in New York galleries and at the National Academy of Design by 1913, and holding her first solo show in 1919.
 Her contact with Jewish circles and her adhesion to Zionism grew after her 1919 marriage to the artist William Meyerowitz (1898–1981).
 However, while he depicted Jewish themes and experimented with cubism, she concentrated on landscapes and scenes from American life painted in an Ashcan School style, using bright colors.
 She rarely painted Jewish subject matter.

-The art of Lucienne Bloch (b.
-1909) also reflected her involvement with American social and racial issues.
+The art of Lucienne Bloch (1909-1999) also reflected her involvement with American social and racial issues.
 Her mural for the House of Detention for Women in New York City depicted mothers and children in an integrated playground.
 Other murals reflected the grim reality of the Depression years and conveyed her empathy for the poverty-stricken slum dwellers.
-Bloch rarely depicted Jewish themes, although she added a shofar to the musical instruments in one mural and collaborated with Eric Mendelsohn in decorating Temple Emanuel in Grand Rapids.
+Bloch rarely depicted Jewish themes, although she added a Ram's horn blown during the month before and the two days of Rosh Ha-Shanah, and at the conclusion of Yom Kippur. shofar to the musical instruments in one mural and collaborated with Eric Mendelsohn in decorating Temple Emanuel in Grand Rapids.
 The humanistic, socially conscious understanding of Judaism as an ethical set of values that opposes discrimination and injustice, evidenced in the works of Gikow, Bloch, and others, continues to dominate the lives and work of many artists to this day.

 From the 1930s on, a growing number of Jewish American women also played an increasingly important role as abstract artists, although they often felt discriminated against as women in this male-dominated movement.
 Several of them married artists who were major figures in their respective movements and had similar problems to those faced by Gikow and Michel (e.g., Lee Krasner—Jackson Pollock; Helen Frankenthaler—Robert Motherwell; Hedda Sterne—Saul Steinberg).
 A few use occasional Jewish or biblical themes in their work (e.g., Fine, Ethel Schwabacher, Janet Sobel); for others, such themes were relatively unimportant (e.g., Sterne, Eleanore Lockspeiser, and Judith Rothschild).
 Some received synagogue and other commissions from Jewish organizations (e.g., Frankenthaler and Sophia Adler), while others show hidden levels of Jewish or female identity in their works.
 Studying a few of these artists will clarify their development within abstract, Jewish, and feminist parameters.